okeeffed/dennisokeeffe-blog/content/blog/2020-07-10-understand-pipe-and-compose-by-implementing-them.md

 })
 ```

-In the new three tests, we are setting just some arbitrary numbers to check that each of those functions operate as expected.
+In the new three tests, we are setting just some arbitrary numbers to check that each of those functions will operate as expected.

 Cool! _We have managed to partially apply arguments to curried functions that returned a deterministic function that we could then apply another number to._ **What a mouthful.**

-At this point, I cannot stress how important that concept of partial application will be to functional programming.
+At this point, I cannot stress how important the concept of partial application will be to functional programming.
 It may not look like much just yet, but hopefully I can convince you about how great it can be!

 Stick with me, we are on the home stretch!
 Let's take what we have applied and see the power of things coming together.